 - You are required to wear eye protection while using your motorcycle.

-Virginia law states that you must mitigate your damage by wearing your seat belt, wearing a helmet on a motorcycle, and practicing defensive driving.
-When you choose not to wear a helmet, the other side could argue that you failed in your duty to mitigate damage.
+- Virginia’s laws state that you must mitigate potential harm in a motorcycle crash by wearing a helmet and practicing defensive driving.
+When you choose not to wear a helmet, your legal opponent could argue that you failed in your duty to mitigate damage.

 Speak With An Experienced Attorney

 We will put our legal skills to work on your behalf to ensure that you receive the compensation you need and deserve.
-A motorcycle accident can be traumatic, and we want you to have the peace of mind knowing that we are taking care of business while you concentrate on your recovery.
+A motorcycle accident can be traumatic, and we want you to have peace of mind knowing that we are taking care of business while you concentrate on your recovery.